 6. Can I keep my starter at a different consistency than 100% hydration?

-Yes, you can keep a starter that is more dry or wet, but a 100% hydration starter is probably the most practical for the home baker.
 This is the consistency that most sourdough recipes are built upon, and you won’t have much maintenance or discarded starter if you store it in the refrigerator between bakes.

 Dry starters require more effort to incorporate into a recipe (physically and mathematically), and wetter starters can ripen too quickly.